janbabak/NoQL/backend/README.md

 **Other**

-- `TRANSLATION_RETRIES` - (required) Number of retries when translated query fails due to a syntax error
 - `PLOT_SERVICE_CONTAINER_NAME` - (required) Name of the container running the plot service
 - `DEFAULT_USER_QUERY_LIMIT` - Default number of queries that can be executed by newly registered user.